Lipka rebellion: Rebellion

-The rebellion involved between 2000 and 3000 Tatar soldiers although exact numbers have not been established.
+The rebellion involved between 2,000 and 3,000 Tatar soldiers although exact numbers have not been established.
 Notably, only those Tatar units serving in the army of the Crown rebelled, but not the units which served in the army of the Grand Duchy of Lithuania.
-Some sources also state that an unknown number of Chermis, who had been deprived of livelihood by the Chmielnicki Uprising, also joined the rebellion.
+Some sources also state that an unknown number of Chermis, who had been deprived of livelihood by the Khmelnytsky Uprising, also joined the rebellion.

 As a result of the rebellion, the Lipkas became subjects of the Ottoman Sultan Mehmed IV.
 Initially, the mutinied units joined forces with Ottoman allied Cossack Hetman Petro Doroshenko and awaited for the anticipated invasion of the Commonwealth by the Sultan's army.
 During the campaign of the Polish–Ottoman War the rebels served as guides and scouts for the Sultan's main army as they were very familiar with the terrain, and as a result caused great harm to the Polish–Lithuanian war effort.
 The leader of the mutiny, rotmistrz (rotamaster) Aleksander Kryczyński, was made the Bey of Bar by the Sultan as a reward for his defection.

-While the main Turkish army besieged Kamieniec Podolski, the Tatar units pillaged and burnt the surrounding areas of Podole.
+While the main Ottoman army besieged Kamieniec Podolski, the Tatar units pillaged and burnt the surrounding areas of Podole.
 On several occasions the Lipkas, dressed in Polish uniforms would ride into Polish villages as allies, then quickly attack and capture the surprised inhabitants.
 After the fall of Kamieniec, the Sultan settled some of the Lipkas around it and later, after the end of the rebellion, these tended to be the Tatars which did not return to the Commonwealth.
 The Kamieniec Lipkas still hold on to their separate traditions to this day.

-However, soon, most rank and file Tatar soldiers under Kryczynski became dissatisfied with their lot under the Sultan.
-In the same month that Kamieniec fell, some of Kryczynski's captains sent a secret letter to the Polish Hetman Jan Sobieski which included ten conditions under which the Tatars were willing to come back to the side of the Polish–Lithuanian Commonwealth.
+However, soon, most rank and file Tatar soldiers under Kryczyński became dissatisfied with their lot under the Sultan.
+In the same month that Kamieniec fell, some of Kryczyński's captains sent a secret letter to the Polish Hetman Jan Sobieski which included ten conditions under which the Tatars were willing to come back to the side of the Polish–Lithuanian Commonwealth.
 At first, this offer was not accepted.